Hadronic Equation of State and Speed of Sound in Thermal and Dense Medium

+Regardless the quality of the comparison, it is clear that the difference between the thermal evolutions of $c_s^2$ calculated in HRG model using Eq. (\ref{eq:cs2a1}) and Eq. (\ref{eq:cs2a2}) seems to be approved by the lattice QCD simulations.
+In other words, $c_s^2$ calculated by Eq. (\ref{eq:cs2a1}) and Eq. (\ref{eq:cs2a2}) is apparently not identical.
+Both datasets show a remarkable difference.
+This would support the conclusion that the physics of calculating EoS via Eq. (\ref{eq:cs2a1}) and the physics of the fluctuations associated with the specific heat, Eq. (\ref{eq:cs2a2}).

-At higher temperatures, $c_s^2$ calculated in the lattice QCD raises, while in HRG it resumes its decreasing tendency.
-In this region of temperature, where the deconfinement phase transition is assumed to set on, there is a clear quantitative and qualitative discrepancy.
-The lattice results increase, so that at $T\simeq 185\,$MeV, the HRG results are $\sim 25\%$ smaller than that of the lattice QCD.
-The dip appearing in the lattice data is not present in HRG.
-The critical values characterizing the deconfinement phase transition at vanishing chemical potential are marked by vertical lines.
+At higher temperatures, $c_s^2$ calculated in lattice QCD raises, while in the HRG model it resumes its decreasing tendency.
+In this region of temperature, where the deconfinement phase transition is assumed to set on, there is a little quantitative and qualitative discrepancy.
+The lattice results increase, so that at $T\simeq 185\,$MeV, the HRG results are higher than that of the lattice QCD.
+The dip appearing in the lattice data is not present in HRG, at least in the hadronic phase, where HRG is exclusively applicable.